U-Ar/full-br-index/README.md

 In addition to extensions and locate, it supports _left-contraction_ and _right-contraction_, which are the inverse operations of _left-extension_ and _right-extension_.
 There are time-space trade-offs based on the value of the parameter *bl*.
 The recommended value is around 15, and it is set to 8 by default.
 The supports of the five key operations enable complex searches.
 As an example we implement the _Maximal Exact Matches_ query in _src/bri-mem.cpp_.

 The index is constructed by the _Prefix-Free Parsing_ method.
 Suitable for highly repetitive huge text collections.
-The rather simple in-memory construction is also supported (-i option for _bri-build_), but it takes time and consumes memory.
+The rather simple in-memory construction is also supported (-i option for _bri-build_), but it consumes memory.

 ## System Requirements